Quick facts about Sweden

 Sweden is located in the Scandinavia region of Northern Europe.
 It borders Norway to the north-west, Finland to the north-east and Denmark to the south, via the connecting Öresund bridge.

-By size, Sweden is one of Europe’s largest countries, comparable to Spain or France, but in terms of population it is a small country; it has only 10 million inhabitants.
-Nearly 90% of the population lives in the southern part of the country.
+By size, Sweden is one of Europe’s largest countries, comparable to Spain or France.
+In terms of population it is a small country, however, with circa 10.5 million inhabitants.
+Southern Sweden is much more densely populated than the northern part of the country.

 - Capital: Stockholm